 What is the Internship Program Schedule?

-- Each session is 10-weeks in length.
+- Most internships run 10 weeks, but the Office can accommodate interns from 8-14 weeks.
 Generally, the spring internship begins mid-January and ends mid-April.
 The summer internship begins in early June and ends in early August.
 The fall internship begins in early September and ends in early November.
 Be sure to see Internship Program Schedule below for important dates relating to the program.

 What are the minimum requirements?

 - Applicants must be enrolled at an accredited law school and be able to work a minimum of 12 hours per week during the spring and fall.
 Applicants must be available to work a minimum of 20 hours per week in the summer.

 - The number varies from year to year based on the office’s need for interns.
 Typically, we host approximately twenty-five interns in the fall and spring and upwards of thirty-five in the summer.

 Can interns work more than one semester?

 - Yes.
 We allow interns to participate in up to two semesters.

 What type of assignments do interns perform?